intel/intel-extension-for-tensorflow/v1.2.0/_sources/docs/guide/practice_guide.md.txt

 ## Overview

 Intel® Extension for TensorFlow* is a Python package that extends the official TensorFlow, in order to achieve improved performance.
-Although both official TensorFlow and the default configuration of Intel® Extension for TensorFlow* perform well, there are additional steps users can take to optimize performance on specific platforms.
+Although both official TensorFlow and the default configuration of Intel® Extension for TensorFlow* perform well, there are additional steps you can take to optimize performance on specific platforms.
 Most optimized configurations can be set automatically by the launcher script.
 This article covers common tips recommended by Intel developers.

 ## Table of Contents